History & Modern Languages

 Cambridge’s joint degree in History and Modern Languages will give students taking the course the opportunity to develop their knowledge of a foreign language and of the past together.
 An abundant range of papers can be taken across both subjects, and students will be encouraged to put their language skills to use in their studying of history.
 Those taking the course will also spend their third year studying or working abroad, further immersing themselves in the language, culture, history and politics of a country in which they are interested.

-For entry in 2024, languages options are German, Italian, Russian and Spanish from scratch or post-A Level/post-IB Higher Level; Portuguese from scratch; and French post-A Level/post-IB Higher Level.
+For entry in 2025, languages options are German, Italian, Portuguese, Russian and Spanish from scratch or post-A Level/post-IB Higher Level; and French post-A Level/post-IB Higher Level.

 Teaching at Trinity College